-The Sundarbans epitomize the largest mangrove forest of the world.
+The Sundarbans epitomize the largest mangrove forest in the world.
 A sight of the Royal Bengal Tigers or the deadliest crocodiles is perceived to be a rare experience for the tourists, all across India.
 It’s quite true that the lush green canvas, rivers, migratory birds and animals portray the wild nature of Eastern India.
 But we are completely unknown of a different story which is prevalent in these regions since years.
-Poverty, illiteracy, health and malnutrition are just the opposite side of the beauty coin.
-Amlamethi, Mathurakhanda, Bijoynagar, Satjelia, Pakhiralay, Lahiripur, Jamespur, Sonagaon, Satyanarayanpur, Rajatjublee, Shantigachi, Luxbagan, Jahar Colony, etc. are the most affected regions of Sundarbans.
+Poverty, illiteracy, health, and malnutrition are just the opposite side of the beauty coin.
+Amlamethi, Mathurakhanda, Bijoynagar, Satjelia, Pakhiralay, Lahiripur, Jamespur, Sonagaon, Satyanarayanpur, Rajatjublee, Shantigachi, Luxbagan, Jahar Colony, Kultali Block, etc. are the most affected regions of Sundarbans.

 We decided to provide the basics at least, majorly to the tiger victim families, who survive on less than 500 rupees per month.
-Hence, we conceived – "AHAAR FOR ALL", a project that supports with food to the livelihoods of the marginalised community of Sundarbans.
-Under this project we conceptualized an event named "AHAAR MELA" where we planned to distribute free ration to the majorly affected of the said regions.
+Hence, we conceived – "AHAAR FOR ALL", a project that supports with food to the livelihoods of the marginalized community of Sundarbans.
+Under this project, we conceptualized an event named "AHAAR MELA" where we planned to distribute free ration to the majorly affected of the said regions.

 This effort gives us a lot of satisfaction and peace, not because we distribute free ration, but we make our day by making theirs.
 Their smiles have ignited our motivation and their blessings have turned into hope.
 We pursue these activities every month since we believe in the survival of mankind even in the remotest areas of West Bengal.

 We urge you to come forward and donate a small amount which can feed a tiger victim child and a mother.